With its own set of challenges, Pac-12’s idea of playing college football in spring won’t be as easy as it sounds

 Would the best players play?

 Ohio State coach Ryan Day recently pitched an eight-game season that would start in early January and end in March.
-The problem is that the NFL Combine has traditionally taken place in late February.
+The problem is that the NFL combine has traditionally taken place in late February.
 It’s not uncommon for top-tier players to skip bowl games in order to preserve their bodies for the combine.
 It would seem equally reasonable to skip a spring season.

 Washington coach Jimmy Lake said he has had conversations with his players about this topic.
 He added that he’s heard talk that the NFL might move the combine back.
 But that’s hardly definitive — especially if the NFL carries out its season as planned.
 I suspect that if there was college football in January of 2021, many of the best guys would sit out.